vkostyanetsky/ObsidianTimesheet/README.md

 > > JIRA:{taskNumber} ({taskDuration})
 > ```
 > Voilà!
 Now Timesheet also shows me active links to JIRA instead of plain, boring issue numbers.

+### Why timesheet is not updating when I'm changing tasks?

+It is something like known issue (take a look at the note below).
+Currently, `timesheet` code block updates when you open a note.
+You also can trigger updating by starting to edit a code block and then leaving it.

+> [!note]
+> I was looking for a way to implement automatical updating for the report in this case, but found nothing except obvious "if a note changes, redraw the whole note".
+Sounds dumb and inefficient, so I didn't implemented this.
+>
+> If you know how to solve this problem in a right way, tell me please!